SltnBM/file-organizer/README.md

 # 🗂️ File Organizer - Python Project

-A simple Python script to automatically organize files in a folder based on their file extensions.
-Perfect for keeping your folder clean and tidy!
+A simple Python script that automatically organizes files in a folder based on their file extensions.
+Perfect for keeping your folders clean and well-organized

 ---

 ## 📦 Features
 - Automatically sorts files by type (Images, Documents, Music, Videos, Archives)
 - Creates target folders if they don't exist
 - Easy to customize and extend